 “I’m in!”
 I replied, without giving it a second thought.

 A couple weeks later, I mapped out a way to run in the shape of GPS man playing with a yo-yo.
-It would require me to run across a large, undeveloped lot in the neighborhood, and this would be an added bonus (running on paved roads gets old).
+It would require me to run across a large, undeveloped lot in the neighborhood, and that would be an added bonus (running on paved roads gets old).
 Unfortunately, my GPS yo-yo man run was ill-timed.
-As I was running the path that would create yo-yo string line from the yo-yo back up to the yo-yo guy’s hand, a sheriff’s SUV hopped the curb about a hundred yards away and sped toward me with his lights flashing.
+As I was running the path that would create the yo-yo string from the yo-yo back up to the yo-yo man’s hand, a sheriff’s SUV hopped the curb about a hundred yards away and sped toward me with his lights flashing.
 Uh oh.
 A number of thoughts quickly crossed my mind.

 “Is it illegal to run across this undeveloped land?”

 “This is totally going to mess up all my GPS hard work.”

 I stopped mid-stride, walked toward the oncoming SUV, took out my ear buds, and watched as the driver abruptly stopped and jumped out of his car to come at me.

 “What are you up to out here?” he asked.